C - SF

-Joey Bart went 2-for-4 with an RBI triple and a run scored as the Giants held on to beat the D-backs 4-3 on Saturday.
+Catcher Joey Bart went 2-for-5 with an RBI, a run scored, and two strikeouts as the Giants defeated the Nationals 10-4 on Saturday.

 Buster Posey was placed on the IL on Friday with a thumb contusion so Bart was recalled to take his place.
 The top prospect fared well in his second appearance this season, picking up a pair of singles, one of which drove in a run during the Giants' five-run third inning.
 The 24-year-old backstop should see semi-regular playing time for as long as Posey is out but that likely won't be long enough to warrant a waiver claim.